grwna/obsidian-vault/KULIAH/TBFO/OpenMP.md

 An api for shared memory, designed for systems where each thread or process can access the same memory.

 # Pragmas
-it uses #pragma, also called a directive, which tells the compiler how to handle code.
+it uses `#pragma`, also called a directive, which tells the compiler how to handle code.

 `#pragma omp parallel` is the most basic OMP parallelization pragma.
 It must be placed directly before a `for` loop.